ost-utechja/UTech_Jamaica_Student_FAQs/other.md

 <details>
 <summary><strong>What is the Faculty or College Academic Advisement Unit?</strong></summary>

-The Faculty or College Academic Advisement Unit supports students who require additional academic guidance, including those on academic probation.
+The Faculty or College Academic Advisement Unit provides additional academic support, particularly for students on academic probation.<br><br>

-The unit assists with programme restructuring and provides targeted advisement where necessary.
+The unit assists with programme restructuring and targeted advisement when required.

 </details>